fospring/bithumb-chain-rust-cdt2/README.md

 bxa-api = {path="../../bxa-api",version = "0.1"}
 bxa-abi = {path="../../bxa-abi",version = "0.1"}
 ```
+or use libs from github of out the workspace:

 4 .
 Add compile dynamics library option and optimize option in Cargo.toml of this sub project:
 ```toml
 [lib]